 M-RCBG appoints fellows in a variety of programs.
-In addition to the fellows listed below, please see additional listings here.
+In addition to the those listed below, please see additional fellows listings here.

-Valerio Nispi Landi is a Post-Doctoral Fellow, researching Dynamic Macroeconomics and International Economics, with a particular focus on capital controls in emerging markets.
+Valerio Nispi Landi is a Post-Doctoral Fellow, researching International, Monetary, and Environmental Economics.
+His latest work analyzes how the green transition affects the role of monetary policy.
+He is also studying the global implications of the introduction of a US central bank digital currency.
+His research has also focused on the role of capital controls in affecting financial stability in emerging economies.
 He previously worked as an economist at the Research Department of the Bank of Italy.
-He has a PhD in Economics from Bocconi University, defending a thesis on "Financial frictions and financial shocks: policy response and macroeconomic implications".
+He has a PhD in Economics from Bocconi University, with a thesis on "Financial frictions and financial shocks: policy response and macroeconomic implications".

 Jinlin Li is a post-doctoral research fellow studying venture capital and industrial policy in China and working with Professor Lawrence H. Summers and Professor Josh Lerner.
 Jinlin received his doctoral degree (2021) and bachelor's degree (2016) in economics from Peking University.
 From 2018 to 2021, Jinlin was a pre-doctoral fellow at Harvard Kennedy School.
 Jinlin is also a research fellow at the PBC School of Finance at Tsinghua University and the Center for Enterprise Research at Peking University.
 As part of the research, Jinlin constructed a comprehensive dataset on China's venture capital using various administrative data.
 Based on the dataset, he examines the role of VC, especially government VC, on firm dynamics and the broader economy.
 Email: email@example.com

 Jeffrey S. McCullough